bassamelobeid/flutter-deriv-api/README.md

 ###free_gift

-Use this to give an account a free gift of a specified amount in a specified currency.
+Use this function to give an account a free gift of a specified amount in a specified currency.
 If no currency is provided, USD is chosen by default.
 If no amount is specified, 10000 is chosen by default.

 ```
 $suite->free_gift("CR90000001", 'GBP', '12345');